Final NFL Mock Draft (With Trades!)

 *100. Dallas Cowboys Select-Elerson SMith-EDGE-University of Northern Iowa

-The Cowboys need more depth in there pass rush and Elerson Smith would certainly give them that in 2021.
-He's an athletic defensive end with good arm length and pursuit speed off the edge and should find a starting within his 1st two years.
+The Cowboys need more depth in their pass rush and Elerson Smith would certainly give them that in 2021.
+He's an athletic defensive end with good arm length and pursuit speed off the edge and should find a starting spot within his 1st two years.

 *101. Tennessee Titans Select-Patrick Johnson-Edge-Tulane University

 The Titans have been looking for more pass rush for a few seasons now and getting Patrick Johnson in the 3rd would be a great pick.
 He's been very productive at Tulane and brings good technique to the position and will be a productive rotation player his rookie year.

 *102. Detroit Lions (Via Rams) Select-Walker Little-OT-Stanford University